tukib/tukib-gan-gcm-downscaling/README.md

 # On-the-Extrapolation-of-Generative-Adversarial-Networks-for-downscaling-precipitation-extremes
-Code for manuscript titled: "On the Extrapolation of Generative Adversarial Networks for downscaling precipitation extremes in warmer climates"
+This repository contains the code for the Manuscript titled: "On the Extrapolation of Generative Adversarial Networks for downscaling precipitation extremes in warmer climates".
-This repository contains the code (data is at https://doi.org/10.5281/zenodo.10889046) for "A Robust Generative Adversarial Network Approach for Climate Downscaling"

-This repository is under active development, the evaluation scripts are currently being developed and will be uploaded as soon as available.

-## Understanding the Repository:

-The data used to train the GAN is publically available on Zenodo, this also includes the ground truth evaluation data.
+The data required for this repository can be found at: https://doi.org/10.5281/zenodo.10889046

+Please contact me if you have any further questions about this work (Neelesh Rampal).

+# Copying the Data from Zenodo / Cloning
+First, clone this repository ```bash git clone https://github.com/nram812/On-the-Extrapolation-of-Generative-Adversarial-Networks-for-downscaling-precipitation-extremes.git```.

+Then copy the files so the "inputs" folder appears like the following:
+* inputs/
+    * predictor
+        *target_ACCESS-CM2_hist_ssp370_pr.nc
+        *Other_GCMs_hist_SSP370_target_fields_pr.nc

+    * target
+        *predictor_ACCESS-CM2_hist_ssp370.nc
+        *Other_GCMs_hist_SSP370_predictor_fields.nc

+These files are collectively about 40GB in size.
+The "static" predictor files, "normalization" files should be part of this repository.
+Please note that the "Other_GCMs...." are only used for evaluation.
+The training and evaluation dataset configurations are provided in a configuration file.

 ## Setting Up A Python Environment
 These experiments have been performed on an Nvidia A100 GPU, and thus the code has been developed in a